 Where to Stay in Sedona

-Private Vacation Rental – This is a great option in Sedona or really anywhere on the drive from Phoenix to Grand Canyon.
+Private Vacation Rental – A private rental is a popular choice in Sedona and elsewhere on the drive-up as it allows you to have more flexibility with preparing meals.
 There are a number of places to choose from such as this lovely private cottage near all the hiking trails.
-Click here to browse the best private rentals in Sedona.

 Not quite what you’re looking for?
 Click here to browse other hotels in Sedona

 By taking the scenic route from Phoenix to Sedona and adding a few extra stops to your itinerary, your drive will be full of beauty and adventure before you even get to your main destination!